xiongrxchn/IntelBri.github.io/progress_report_1.md

 ### Narrow down the goal of project

 We design a system named Patrolman to monitor the road surface conditions.
-In specific, the team makes use of the inherent mobility of the vehicles and gather signals from vibration and GPS sensors, and assesses road surface conditions.
+In specific, the team makes use of the inherent mobility of the vehicles to gather signals from vibration and GPS sensors.

 ### New developed theme with same sensors: Automatic detection of road pothole